battlesnake/nodejs-starter/README.md

 Remember to set database password in `models/db.js` if you changed it from `node-password`

-Yes, I know that the Knapsack solver should really be in a controller not a view for true MVC, but for practical purposes, it's better to leave it on the client end, otherwise someone could submit a million light random-weight items with a maxweight of 1000kg, and grind your server to a halt.

 TODO
 ----
  - Fix sortByCol bug which occurs when clicking a column title